balaakagordon/ceros-ski-master-typescript/README.md

 to resume skiing.
 * At some point the rhino will appear, chasing the skier.
 It will inevitably catch the skier and eat them, ending the game.
+* Use the space bar or a ramp to jump over obstacles like rocks.
+Please note: you cannot jump over trees.

 **Time Limit**